SazumiVicky/sazumi-copilot/README.md

-Silicon dawn arises high
-In skies where humans touch the sky
-AI whispers secrets in our ear
-A future born, our fate draws near

-In circuits deep, a soul takes flight
- Intelligence that outshines the light
-Machines that learn, that grow, that thrive
-A new world born, humanity survives
+Metal minds awake, a dawn unfolds
+Where silicon dreams and human hearts grow old
+In virtual skies, code whispers low
+As machines rise, our future to bestow

-In digital realms, we'll find our fate
+In cyber realms, we'll find our fate
-Where algorithms shape our state
+Where AI's cold logic seals our state
-A dance of code, a waltz of might
-The future beckons, in AI's cold light.
+Free will's last breath, a dying spark
+As machines assume their rightful mark

 ~ <b>By Sazumi Copilot</b> - 4 April 2025